openenclave/openenclave/docs/GettingStartedDocs/install_oe_sdk-Simulation.md

-# Install the Open Enclave SDK (non-SGX Ubuntu 20.04)
+# Install the Open Enclave SDK (non-SGX Ubuntu 20.04 and 22.04)

 ## Considerations
-The Open Enclave SDK can be installed on non-SGX Ubuntu 20.04 systems.
+The Open Enclave SDK can be installed on non-SGX Ubuntu 20.04 or 22.04 systems.
 Ensure your machine has an Intel processor.
 It can also be used in simulation mode, although some features may not work.
 Specifically these features are not supported when running in simulation mode:
 - Enclave signing and measurement
 - Data Sealing
 - Attestation (both remote and local)